Top Poisons for CATS – as reported to poison control centers 1-888-426-4435

 Why take a chance in the place your pet resides daily?
 Check out this list and secure potential poisons where kids and pets can’t reach them.

 The family of lily determines whether it is relatively harmless (usu. creating irritation or inflammation only) or potentially deadly.
-Toxic lilies (Liliaceae) include but are not limited to the Tiger, Asiatic, Day, Japanese and Easter lily.
-Even just a tiny amount of any portion of these plants can cause kidney failure.
+Deadly toxic lilies are of the family Liliaceae.
+Just a tiny portion of these plants can lead to kidney failure if ingested and not treated.
 Easter lily are especially problematic because they are often showcased inside the home.
 Cats chewing on leaves or stems, or even something as simple as grooming off fallen pollen after rubbing against the plant, could put them at high risk.
-Calla, Peace and Peruvian Lilies are of a different family and are irritating, causing mouth and upper GI irritation and inflammation, but are not considered toxic.
+Calla, Peace and Peruvian Lilies are of different families and are irritating, causing mouth and upper GI irritation and inflammation, but are not considered a deadly toxin.

 Flea and Tick Products for DOGS